andrewhong5297/web3-data-practice/analyst/basic_practice.md

 4. how can you figure out quickly which logs or functions to look at?
 Try and find the Uniswap V2 Pair contract for USDC/ETH.
 Run the analysis using `ethereum.logs` and `ethereum.transactions` tables only.
     - I have a list of utility queries out there somewhere with the answer to this one.
 Wonder if you can find them? 🙂
     - bonus question: given some namespace in `ethereum.contracts`, can you figure out what order users usually call functions in?
+    - bonus question: you'll notice that there are more LP transfer events than total minting + burning events.
+Why are LP tokens being transferred so often (hint: yield farming)?
 5. what’s an ERC20 token standard and how can you find a `transfer` event or function call?
     - hint: keccak256 hash for transfer event `Transfer(address,address,uint256)`
         - [https://emn178.github.io/online-tools/keccak_256.html](https://emn178.github.io/online-tools/keccak_256.html)